hcvst/erlang-dns/README.md

 Erlang/OTP DNS server

-EDNS is an authorative non recursive DNS server I am writing for my site http://www.domain-name-registration.co.za.
+erlang-dns is an authorative non recursive DNS server I am writing for my site http://www.domain-name-registration.co.za.

 The idea is to have a simple DNS server that can be configured with arbitrary Zones via simple Erlang modules.
 It's up to you whether the Zone is defined in some file or a DB for example.
-As long as the module returns a zone as a list of resource records EDNS can serve it up.
+As long as the module returns a zone as a list of resource records erlang-dns can serve it up.

-In addition, EDNS supports custom *extensions* to enhance or entirely change the server's behaviour.
+In addition, erlang-dns supports custom *extensions* to enhance or entirely change the server's behaviour.

 Releases